Guest post by Maciej Brzozowski, representative of Port of Hamburg

-One of the megatrends in economy of the last few years is outsourcing and concentrating on a key competences by the companies, while leaving less relevant matters to the proven business partners.
-It concerns not only the producers considering the “make or buy” problem, but also trading and service companies.
-Even the army uses outside companies for facility security service.
-In case of import from China, the thing we easily hand over China is organization of shipment to the country, because who would be better at it, if not the company operating in a region that’s called the world’s factory.
+One of the megatrends in the economy of the last few years is outsourcing and concentrating on key competencies of the companies while leaving less relevant matters to the proven business partners.
+It concerns not only the producers considering the “make or buy” problem but also trading and service companies.
+Even the army uses outside companies for facility security services.
+In the case of import from China, the thing you can easily hand over to China is the organization of shipment to the country because who would be better at it if not the company operating in a region that’s called the world’s factory?

-China Logistics – let the proffesionals do it
+China Logistics – let the professionals do it

-Besides, we would want the delivery (i.e. the point where we take over the responsibilty for the goods) to be close enough for us to take an actual control over it.
-No one wants to pursue claims for a cargo that’s been damaged somewhere in the world either from the supplier or the insurer who may not even have a branch in Europe.
+Besides, most would want the delivery (i.e. the point where the importer takes over the responsibility for the goods) to be close enough to take actual control over it.
+No one wants to pursue claims for cargo damaged somewhere in the world, either from the supplier or the insurer who may not even have a European branch.
 On the other hand, there are some arguments in favor of taking over the organization of shipping.
 Maybe they’re worth considering?

-When thinking about taking over the organization of shipping I don’t mean a situation in which we arrange and supervise everything by ourselves.
-Quite the contrary; I mean a situation in which we hire a professional to do this task, and that is a local forwarding agent.
-Naturally, you can do everything by yourself, especially if you already have some experience, and if you like challenges.
-But what if our plans are verified by reality?
-It’s always better when someone knows the procedures and has contacts (forwarder usually has partners in many countries in the world, especially in China) reacts to unexpected events, then everything is going to be fine and the outcome – predictable.
+When thinking about taking over the shipping organization, I don’t mean a situation where you arrange and supervise everything yourself.
+Quite the contrary, I mean a situation in which you hire a professional to do this task, and that is a local forwarding agent.
+Naturally, you can do everything yourself, especially if you already have some experience and like challenges.
+But what if your plans are verified by reality?
+It’s always better when someone knows the procedures and has contacts (the forwarder usually has partners in many countries in the world, especially in China) and reacts to unexpected events; then everything is going to be fine, and the outcome is predictable.
 So the freight forwarder it is.

-To use a car shipping or a road-rail transport?
+Use a road freight or road-rail freight?
 What kind of customs clearance to choose, and where?
-Do we prefer a local clearance or maybe a fiscal clearance in Hamburg?
-For someone who deals with container transport on a daily basis these and other similar questions are easy to answer.
+Do you prefer a local clearance or maybe a fiscal clearance in Hamburg?
+For someone who deals with container transport on a daily basis, these and other similar questions are easy to answer.

 Naturally, a crucial advantage of taking care of shipment by yourself and cooperation with a forwarding agent is a good flow of information.
-As a charterer we become a party of the agreement, which gives us not only the access to a container’s current status, but also the ability to change some of the earlier dispositions (e.g. a change of route and port of landing in order to quicken the arrival of cargo – in a situation of booking made by the Chinese partner, all changes must be reported by them, while the receiver’s instructions, even written down in a bill of lading, won’t be executed because the receiver is not a party of the agreement).
+As a charterer, you are a part of the agreement, which gives you not only access to a container’s current status but also the ability to change some of the earlier dispositions (e.g. a change of route and port of landing in order to quicken the arrival of cargo – in a situation of booking made by the Chinese partner, all changes must be reported by them, while the receiver’s instructions, even written down in a bill of lading, won’t be executed because the receiver is not a party of the agreement).

-There are also some other advantages from cooperating with a forwarder.
-As a professional they’re able to forsee transport risks and counteract them.
+There are also some other advantages to cooperating with a forwarder.
+As a professional, they can foresee and counteract transport risks.
 They will take care of all the formalities and ensure that the record-keeping is being held professionally.
-They will provide a supervision in critical moments (e.g. points of switching the carrier) and use their own financial resources in order to make the clearance easier, faster, etc.
+They will provide supervision in critical moments (e.g. points of switching the carrier) and use their own financial resources in order to make the clearance easier, faster, etc.

 Pick a solid logistic partner for your China import

-In conclusion, it’s good to have a business partner organizing the shipping on the spot, because it definitely makes communication and reacting to emergencies much easier.
-Plus, there are more and more spedition companies on the Polish market that understand characteristics of shipping and actively offer their services in the field.
-Choosing this kind of solution is worth considering, especially since it eliminates the necessity of active engagement in organization of transport, giving comforting feeling that in case of emergency there is a professional who’s going to take care of everything for us.
+In conclusion, it’s good to have a business partner organizing the shipping on the spot because it definitely makes communication and reacting to emergencies much easier.
+Plus, there are more and more logistics companies in the market that understand the characteristics of shipping and actively offer their services in the field.
+Choosing this kind of solution is worth considering, especially since it eliminates the necessity of active engagement in the organization of transport and enjoying the relief of knowing that in case of an emergency, there is a professional who’s going to take care of everything for you.